mdumandag/compact-test/README.md

 values.
-However, the different test setups do not measure the cost of reading the potentially different values because the random field generator is seeded with the same value and we have fixed lengths for variable sized fields (like fixed-length random strings, fixed-length arrays).
+However, the different test setups do not measure the cost of reading the potentially different values because the random field generator is seeded with the same value and we have fixed lengths for variable-sized fields (like fixed-length random strings, fixed-length arrays).
 So, every object in the map has the same size, in terms of the size of their fields.

 ## Query Benchmark

-Query benchmark is structured differently than the other two benchmarks, as we are using the new SQL engine in the benchmarks, and it does not support arrays and nested objects yet.
+The query benchmark is structured differently than the other two benchmarks, as we are using the new SQL engine in the benchmarks, and it does not support arrays and nested objects yet.
 So, the query benchmark is not parameterized over the